chekahchek/sg-income-tax-llm-chatbot/README.md

 docker-compose up --build
 ```

-3. Run Main.scala

-4. Send POST request to `chat` endpoint to get a response.
+3. Run ingestion/Vectorisation.scala to scrape and store the documents in the database

 ## Example usage
 ```